Notice: Undefined variable: custom_content in /home/dh_cifdj8wd/8womendream.com/wp-content/themes/restored316-market/functions.php on line 403

-Yes, there really are signs.
+Yes, there are signs.

-1. Your life exists on drama.
+1. Your life exists in drama.

 2. You hate your job.

 We’re talking extreme loathing here.
 You wake up every morning dreading the day.
 You live for Friday night.
-You resent your boss, you hate your cubicle and you snap at co-workers who bother you with questions.
-You stay at this job because you feel you have no other options.
+You resent your boss, you hate your cubicle, and you snap at co-workers who bother you with questions.
+You stay at this job because you feel you have no options.
 Life is just one paycheck after another and nothing ever seems to change.

 You may also resent your life because this job is your “duty” so you can make house payments, raise your kids, pay off credit cards, buy health insurance–whatever reason you feel you must stay and live a job you loathe.
-When you have dream goals and you are working them, work becomes tolerable.
+When you have dream goals, and you are working them, work becomes tolerable.
 You begin to look at your “day job” as seed money or your “venture capital” for launching your dream.

-3. You live in clutter and mess.
+3. You live in clutter and you are surrounded by disorder.

-The floor of your car looks like the bottom of a filled garbage bag.
-Your clean (or dirty) clothes lay piled on the floor of your room, the foot of your bed, the floor of the bathroom, and you just don’t feel like dealing with it.
+The floor of your car looks like a filled garbage bag.
+Your clean (or dirty) clothes lay piled on the floor of your room, the foot of your bed, the floor of the bathroom, and you don’t feel like dealing with it.
 You can’t walk a path through your home without tripping over something.
 There is no space on the kitchen counter.
 The sink is full of dishes.
 You feel overwhelmed and don’t care if it’s all a mess.

 4. You are obsessed about being with the opposite sex.

 You can’t live without a boyfriend or girlfriend.
 You hate being alone.
 You feel you are nothing–unless you are in a relationship.
-When you are in a relationship, you make the other person responsible for your every need – even your happiness.
+When you are in a relationship, you make the other person responsible for your every need, even your happiness.
 You don’t like it when your mate/spouse has other interests which don’t include you.
 You demand they be around you as much as possible.

-5. You are bored with your life.
+5. You are bored with life.